Pope

 unbelievers (which can be dissolved in certain circumstances), rather than a

 sacramental marriage bond which remains indissoluble until death do them part.
+He even states that one of his predecessors, namely, Celestine, judged otherwise.

 “Your brotherhood has announced that with one of the